 In the next phase, the patient reintroduces food groups are to the system individually over two to three days.
 Meanwhile, the patient is looking out for symptoms.
 These symptoms could be rashes and skin changes, joint pain, headaches or migraines, fatigue, difficulty sleeping, changes in breathing, bloating, stomach pain or cramps and changes in bowel habits.

-Patients suspecting a food allergy should only do an under the supervision of a medical professional.
+Patients suspecting a food allergy should only do an elimination diet under the supervision of a medical professional.
 Reintroducing a suspected food allergen may trigger dangerous allergic conditions such as anaphylaxis.

 Steps after allergy testing